 These may not be the flashiest of stocks on the TSX.
 However, I think it's important to understand that the majority of the time, strong cash flow generation beats out flash.
 Most of the stocks below took a back seat to many unprofitable high-flying companies in 2020 and the beginning half of 2021, but made a large resurgence once the market came to its senses.
 In this current market drawdown, they've proven to be invaluable holdings to many Canadians.

-3 of the best Canadian dividend stocks for your TFSA in 2022
+The best Canadian dividend stocks for your TFSA in 2023

 In order to understand how Fortis can generate such consistent cash flow over the span of multiple decades, you must first learn what a regulated utility is.
 The answer is relatively simple.

 As a regulated utility, Fortis owns the poles, the lines, the meter box, and the means of power generation.

 The company then works with the municipality to not only come to a rate that all but guarantees a profit for the company, but is beneficial to the consumer as well.

 The fact Fortis owns all of these assets makes it virtually impossible for another competitor to step in and supply power to consumers.
 And, this is how 99% of Fortis's earnings are generated.

 With 49 consecutive years of dividend increases, this not only makes it a Canadian Dividend Aristocrat, but also a year shy of becoming a Dividend King, which is 50 straight years of dividend increases.

 Not only is it reliable with its dividend growth, but it is also reliable with the rate at which it grows the dividend.
 The company aims to keep its dividend payout ratio in the 70% range, and aims to grow the dividend by mid-single digits.
 With a 5-year dividend growth rate of just shy of 7%, it has done just that.
 Simply put, it has been one of the top Canadian dividend stocks to own for a long time.